 The Great Depression began around 1929 and lasted till the mid-1930s.
-During this period, most of the countries of the world experienced catastrophic10 declines in production, employment, income and trade.
-The agricultural sector, in general was the worst affected.
+During this period, most of the countries of the world experienced catastrophic declines in production, employment, income and trade.
+The agricultural sector, in general, was the worst affected.

 Factors Responsible for Depression

-A combination of several factors were responsible for the depression
+A combination of several factors was responsible for the depression

 - Agricultural overproduction remained a problem.
 This decreased the prices of agricultural products.
 Farmers tried to expand production by bringing a larger volume of produce to the market to maintain their overall income.
 But, this further decreased the prices of agricultural products in the market.

 - In the mid-1920s, many countries financed their investment through the loans they got from the USA.
 American capitalists stopped all loans to European countries.

 - In Europe, the depression led to the failure of some major banks and the collapse of currencies like the Sterling.